beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   For ordinary members, it may also be desirable to separate out:

-  * Ability to log into provisioned systems based on their SSH key (currently allowed for all group members with job modification privileges and a public SSH key registered in Beaker)
+  * Ability to log into provisioned systems based on their SSH key (currently allowed for all group members with a public SSH key registered in Beaker)
-  * Ability to ack/nack job results (currently allowed for all group members with job modification privileges)
+  * Ability to ack/nack job results (currently allowed for all group members)
-  * Ability to change the associated product (currently allowed for all group members with job modification privileges)
+  * Ability to change the associated product (currently allowed for all group members)
-  * Ability to change the job retention policy (currently allowed for all group members with job modification privileges)
+  * Ability to change the job retention policy (currently allowed for all group members)

 * Group deletion.
 The initial iteration does not allow groups to be deleted, or even hidden.
 If subgroup management is added, and the associated UI